cs3157/recitations/K-File-IO/file-io.md

 program from outside (such as getting user input with `scanf`) and writing data to the outside (such as printing data to the console with `printf`).

-The 3 basic channels (often called "streams") are:
+The 3 basic channels (often called "streams") as well as their corresponding integer representations are:
 - **(0) stdin (standard input)**
   This stream is for incoming data, which often comes from the keyboard but can also be from other sources.